rzaluska/hugo-blog-source/content/about.md

-+++
+---
-title = "About me"
+title: About me
-layout = "static"
+layout: static
-url = "about"
+url: about
-+++
+---

 # About me

 ![avatar](/avatar.jpg#center)

-Hello, my name is Radosław (Radek is a short form of my name) and I am currently working as a DevOps Engineer.
-My main field of expertise is Linux Administration.
-On my blog, I am posting tips and tutorials related to DevOps tools and trends.
+Hello, my name is Radosław (Radek is a short form of my name).
+I am currently working as a DevOps Engineer.
+My main field of expertise is Linux Administration and automation of complex tasks.
+On my blog, I post tips and tutorials related to DevOps topics.
 I am always keen to learn new things and explore new technologies.

 # Online Resume
 https://resume.iops.tech/